Tannin in Red Wine A Critical component

 tannin.

-Tannic acid typically act as a natural preservative which is critical for proper
+Tannic acids typically act as a natural preservative which is critical for proper

 wine aging.

-It is common, that as the these qualtiies in the wine vary, so does the taste.
+It is common, that as the qualities in the wine vary, so does the taste.

 Wines that experience higher tannic qualities are generally the